Outright-Graham/io_theme_framework/README.md

 Update: 20240716
 The below is outdated and abandoned.
 You may still use it, but there will be no updates.
-It is deprecated in favor for Altimeter: < href="https://outrgiht.software/altimeter">https://outrgiht.software/altimeter</a>.
+It is deprecated in favor for Altimeter: <a href="https://outrgiht.software/altimeter">https://outrgiht.software/altimeter</a>.

 i/o theme